dalenfree/azure-resume-challenge/README.md

 ### Side Quest!
 Learning how to use Git and Azure with VSCode
 I am pretty new to Git, Azure and VSCode, so this one was fun.
 I knew that this project would eventually lead me to using Git and VSCode together, so I figured this is as good a time as any to get familiar with both while I also get set up with Azure Functions.

+## Step 10: Python
+This is the "actually make the function app" part, and was probably the most challenging of all the steps for me.
+I knew that the function app had to show the contents of CosmosDB in response to an http call in such a way that the JavaScript for the Static Website could display it as HTML.
+I knew that the app itself would have to:
+1. Access CosmosDB;
+2. Find the right database and container;
+3. Identify which item I want to see;
+4. Make the http page show data (I learned this is done through "GET" requests);
+5. Make the http page add/overwrite data (I learned this is done through "POST" requests);
+6. Throw an error if it gets a request it doesn't recognize.

+I spent a few days working through each of these steps and ended up with the code below.
+It's likely not near optimized, but, in conjunction with the JavaScript on the frontend, it works!

-### Another Side Quest!
+### Side Quest!
 Moving over to CLI
 At this point, I was feeling a little bit winded by the GUI in Azure.
 On my Linux machines (now and past) I learned pretty quickly that the best way to get things done efficiently is often through CLI, so I decided to dive into Azure CLI and do the coding bit in VSCode with assistance from ChatGPT and help pages.

-## Step 10: Python
+I also found that deploying the Function App via VSCode seemed to hang indefinitely (perhaps because I am on Debian), so I deployed the Function App code by using Azure CLI, which went pretty smoothly.

 ## Step 11: Tests

 ## Step 12: Infrastructure as a Code
+Github makes it pretty easy to make YAML files.

 ## Step 13: Source Control